enferex/sndgrep/README.md

 * Support multiple input and output formats
 * More testing
 * Better searching (more fine than one second a time)
-* Report time offset in sample where a tone is found

 Dependencies